lastland/ClairvoyanceMonad/README.markdown

 formal reasoning methodology in some example related to tail recursions.

-- All the code snippets shown in these two sections can be found in the file `Clairvoyant.v`.
+- All the code snippets shown in these two sections can be found in the file `Clairvoyance.v`.
 They are marked explicitly by the section numbers in the comments of the file.
-- The inference rules presented in Fig. 12 and Fig. 13 can be found in the `InferenceRules` section of the file.
+- The inference rules presented in Fig. 13 and Fig. 14 can be found in the `InferenceRules` section of the file `Clairvoyance.v`.